bunnyshellosi/go-sdk/docs/WorkflowAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPipelineViewRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiWorkflowViewRequest struct via the builder pattern

 Name | Type | Description  | Notes